nikkijuk/ai-playground/README.md

 # ai-playground
 Getting to know AI &amp; ML &amp; other latest buzzwords

+## Background

+“Mehr und mehr bestimmen, wie wir alle wissen, dir Mikroelektronik, die modernen Rechentechnik, die rechengestützte konstruktion, Projektierung und Steuerung der Produktion das Leistungsvermögen einer modernen Volkswirtschaft.”
+- Erich Honecker, 1986

+“These parallels are close and striking enough to make it almost certain that, as in the earlier industrial revolutions, the main effects of the information revolution on the next society still lie ahead."
+— Peter Drucker, 2001

 ## Spark?

 What does Spark here?
 Are Java & Scala dead languages at AI domain?
 Or is it possible to combine Tensorflow & Spark?
 Get data movement and usage to battle tested platform and have Tensorflow as extension to give muscles to Spark.